hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

     created.
 This is done because after a name is used, it cannot be reused for up to [one week](https://cloud.google.com/sql/docs/delete-instance).

-* `master_instance_name` - (Optional) The name of the instance that will act as the master in the replication setup.
+* `master_instance_name` - (Optional) The name of the existing instance that will act as the master in the replication setup.
 Note, this requires the master to have `binary_log_enabled` set, as well as existing backups.

 * `project` - (Optional) The ID of the project in which the resource belongs.
 If it is not provided, the provider project is used.

 * `replica_configuration` - (Optional) The configuration for replication.
 The
     configuration is detailed below.
 Valid only for MySQL instances.

 * `root_password` - (Optional) Initial root password.
 Required for MS SQL Server, ignored by MySQL and PostgreSQL.

 * `encryption_key_name` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))